 - Air pressure pump or compressor.

-- Tire gauge.
+- Tire pressure gauge.

-Why is Correct Tire Pressure so Important?
+Why Is Correct Tire Pressure So Important?

-The optimal pressure of a tire is based on several variables.
+The optimal air pressure of a tire is based on several variables.
 The make and model of the car plays a role, as does the size and type of tire.

 Poor inflation doesn’t mean that you have to be driving on a flat.
 It may be hard to tell at first glance that you need a refill.